Page contents

 Most hints will have two general flags:

-• bidirectional : AI can use this hint going fowards and backwards across it, some exceptions apply
+• bidirectional : AI can go fowards and backwards across this hint, some exceptions apply

 • closed : Unknown/needs additional research